What is finished art?

-Finished art is the phase of the graphic design process that begins when the design for a project has been approved.
+Finished art, also often referred to as production, is the phase of the graphic design process that begins when the design for a project has been approved.
 All content is brought together and checked and the chosen design is applied across the board.
 When the client is happy to proceed, final assets are prepared and the project is brought to completion.
 The specialist finished artist’s technical knowledge and skills come into play during this phase.

 In the following example, the content is the text, tables, logos and images the client wants included in the document.
 The finished artist lays out and styles text and tables, draws up charts, graphs and other graphics and prepares any images, all the while referencing the designer’s visuals.
 This is done using industry-standard software: InDesign for layout, Illustrator for charts, graphs and other graphics and Photoshop for images.
 A good finished artist will also have the design skills necessary to make sure that any elements that weren’t included in the designer’s visuals are also styled in keeping with their vision.